 We follow the EYLF curriculum which has a foundation of Belonging, Being and becoming.
 We will encourage each child to experience learning in a way that is engaging and builds success for life.
 Integral to this is the developing sense of BELONGING - knowing where and with whom you belong; of BEING- which incorporates the significance of the here and now; and BECOMING – reflecting the process of rapid and significant change that occurs in the early childhood years.
 We aim to assist the children in achieving all outcomes from the 5 EYLF principles.

-- Children are successful, competent and capable learners
+- The view that children are successful, competent and capable learners

 - Equity, inclusion and diversity are clearly visible in all aspects of our service delivery

-- We value Australia’s Aboriginal and Torres Strait Islander cultures
+- The value of Australia’s Aboriginal and Torres Strait Islander cultures

-- We respect and support the role of the parents and families in our service
+- Respecting and supporting the role of the parents and families in our service

-- We aim to maintain high expectations for our children, educators and service providers
+- Maintaining high expectations for our children, educators and service providers.